Songtech-0912/songtech-0912.github.io/content/integration.md

 S = \int ds = \int_a^b \sqrt{1 + \left(\frac{dy}{dx}\right)^2} dx
 {% end %}

-## Surface area of a surface of revolution
+### Finding the surface area of a surface of revolution from arc length

-An infinitesimal area is given by:
+We may combine our technique for finding the arc length and the methods we used for finding volumes of solids of revolution to find their _surface areas_ instead.
+To start, we can write out the area of an infinitesimal portion of a rotationally-symmetric surface by:

 {% math() %}
 dA = 2\pi r ds